btrettel/bmtreport/equation-testing.md

 It would be nice to perform "spot checks" on equations printed in a document.
 A *parallel* implementation in a separate (say Python) file is one way, but the equations are not necessarily the same in this case.

+Idea: Require good practices that help with error detection, like grouping terms into dimensionless numbers to help spot dimensionality errors.

 ## How can the same equation be tested?

 - <https://tex.stackexchange.com/q/52392/9945>